I-Stem/science/README.md

 ## Evaluation
 ### IOU
 Intersection over Union is an evaluation metric used to measure the accuracy of an object detector on a particular dataset In the numerator we compute the area of overlap between the predicted bounding box and the ground-truth bounding box.
 The denominator is the area of union, or more simply, the area encompassed by both the predicted bounding box and the ground-truth bounding box.
 Dividing the area of overlap by the area of union yields our final score — the Intersection over Union.
 ![Intersection over Union calculation diagram](https://www.researchgate.net/profile/Rafael-Padilla/publication/343194514/figure/fig2/AS:916944999956482@1595628132920/Intersection-Over-Union-IOU.ppm)
-More information on evaluation and our performance metrics is provided in the evaluation folder.
+More information on evaluation and our performance metrics is provided in the evaluation folder and the dataset used for evaluation can be found at ([link](https://github.com/I-Stem/ocr_dataset/))

 # Audio/video accessibility